GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chips/index.md

 When the user visits a new site, for example site B, an embedded C frame would not receive the cookie that was set when C was embedded in site A.

-{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/PODInBIXZrgGeUoFhipj.png", alt="ALT_TEXT_HERE", width="800", height="443" %}
+{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/PODInBIXZrgGeUoFhipj.png", alt="With cookie partitioning, a third-party service that sets a cookie when embedded in one top-level site cannot access that same cookie when the service is embedded in other top-level sites.", width="800", height="443" %}

 If a user visits site C as a top level website, the partitioned cookie that C set when it was embedded in A will not be sent in that request either.

-{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/FaQYaZyTsAxCm8GvvVc8.png", alt="ALT_TEXT_HERE", width="800", height="608" %}
+{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/FaQYaZyTsAxCm8GvvVc8.png", alt="With cookie partitioning, a third-party service that sets a cookie when embedded in a site cannot access that same cookie even when the users visits the service as top-level site.", width="400", height="304" %}

 ### Why it's important to opt into cookie partitioning

 As browsers are phasing out unpartitioned third-party cookies, a couple of other approaches to partitioning have been attempted.

-Firefox announced that they are [partitioning all third-party cookies by default](https://hacks.mozilla.org/2021/02/introducing-state-partitioning/) in their ETP Strict mode, so all cross-site cookies are partitioned by the top-level site.
+Firefox announced that they are [partitioning all third-party cookies by default](https://hacks.mozilla.org/2021/02/introducing-state-partitioning/) in their ETP Strict mode and private browsing mode, so all cross-site cookies are partitioned by the top-level site.
 However, partitioning cookies without a third-party opt-in can lead to unexpected bugs, since some third-party services have built servers which expect an unpartitioned third-party cookie.

 [Safari previously tried partitioning cookies based on heuristics](https://webkit.org/blog/8613/intelligent-tracking-prevention-2-1/), but eventually chose to block them altogether, citing developer confusion as one of the reasons.
+Recently, [Safari expressed interest in an opt-in based model](https://github.com/privacycg/storage-access/issues/75).

 What sets CHIPS apart from existing implementations of partitioned cookies is the third-party opt-in.
 Cookies must be set with a new attribute in order to be sent on cross-party requests once (unpartitioned) third-party cookies are obsoleted.